Linda Brava: Acting

-Brava appeared in the Finnish film classic Akseli ja Elina in 1970.
+Brava appeared in the Finnish film classic Akseli and Elina in 1970.
 Her mother played the lead and she was her daughter-in-arms.
 Throughout her childhood, Brava had small roles among others in productions of the Swedish Theatre, touring in Sweden and Norway with the theatre company as well.
 Since the 1990s, Brava has appeared in a few Finnish and Swedish TV series, including Kadonnut näky, Uuno Turhapuro, and Cleo.
 Brava has also starred in the Finnish comedy television series Kultajukka & kumppanit on YLE.
 Among her other roles on the show, she parodied her own public image in Finland, playing the "Media Linda", a stupid blonde, who carries a violin and invades everywhere in little outfits.

 While living in Los Angeles, Brava was offered roles in Fame L.A., Melrose Place, and Baywatch, and she was also asked to star a television talk show as its musical guest host.
 Brava refused to sign any long-term contracts, but agreed to appear in one episode of Fame L.A. as a guest star, playing Ilsa Lundqvist, a Swedish violinist, who ends up playing the violin at a Christmas party of an art school, having one of the students fall in love with her.
 After months of persuading by Douglas Schwartz, Brava also agreed to appear in one episode of Baywatch, in which she portrayed Ariana, a European violinist in trouble.
 Both of the shows used music from Brava's pop album, including pieces "Violator" and "Aquamarine".